 To register for the MCAT, you have to:

 - Create an account with the Association of American Medical Colleges (AAMC).
 After signing up, you will receive a unique AAMC ID.
 Be careful not to create a duplicate ID when registering.

 - When you are logged in, click on “Start Exam Registration” to begin your registration process

-- You will be asked to input in personal information a government-issued ID card, the same as you will use on the exam day.
+- You will be asked to input personal information on a government-issued ID card, the same as you will use on exam day.